Menu

 Further into the park is a path down the beach, where you will find a pier to enjoy the views.
 Wander a bit past the dock to Historic Mitchelville Beach Park, one of the most natural beaches on the island.
 This area has restrooms, showers, and other facilities.

-We meant only to make a short stop but landed up spending a couple of hours.
+We meant only to make a short stop but ended up spending a couple of hours.
 Having the cutest young black cat follow us from the beginning to the end of our visit slowed us down, as we would stop and pet him often.
 In the end, it was the story of Historic Mitchelville that so fascinated us.
 What a gift to learn so much while in such a magnificent setting.

 Where to stay when visiting the area

 Hilton Head Island has a large selection of hotels and timeshare rentals available.
 The area can be pricey, though.
 More affordable accommodations can be found off the island or in nearby Beaufort.
 The beaches on Hilton Head Island are some of our favorite in the world.
-The white sand is so firm you easily walk for miles on the beach.
+The white sand is so firm you can easily walk for miles on the beach.
 What is even more fun?
 Rent a bike for the day and ride along the edge of the surf.
 It is such an incredible experience.
 Below are links for Expedia and Booking.com to find accommodations.

 Final Thoughts